Inkthirsty/cute-email-spammer/README.md

 - gacekkosmatek - didnt directly contribute, but caused my async & try addiction
 - wv8 - helping me optimise this + giving me motivation to work on it + telling me to add a timeout
 - chelpus - giving feedback + giving me a fast generate function
+- ego https://github.com/disbuted - remaking this and improving it